InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    *
    * "name": string, REQUIRED
    *
-   * "purposes": conditionally OPTIONAL (see "Constraints"). array of positive
+   * "purposes": conditionally OPTIONAL (see "Constraints") array of positive
    * integers.
 List of Purpose ids declared as performed on the legal basis of
    * consent
    *
-   * "legIntPurposes" conditionally OPTIONAL (see "Constraints"). array of
+   * "legIntPurposes" conditionally OPTIONAL (see "Constraints") array of
    * positive integers.
 List of Purpose ids declared as performed on the legal
    * basis of legitimate interest
    *
-   * "flexiblePurposes": array of positive integers, OPTIONAL.
+   * "flexiblePurposes": OPTIONAL array of positive integers.
 Array may be
    * empty.
 List of purpose ids where the vendor is flexible regarding the
    * legal basis; they will perform the processing based on consent or a
    * legitimate interest.
 The 'default' is determined by which of the other two